ONSdigital/ssdc-rm-acceptance-tests/README.md

 provided in multiple args like `--tags @foo --tags @bar` are combined with an `AND`, and multiple negative tags like `~@foo` can only be combined with `AND` in multiple, separate tags args.
 See [Behave Tag Expressions](https://behave.readthedocs.io/en/stable/behave.html#tag-expression).

+### PubSub Pull Timeout

+The default timeout on the tests waiting for expected PubSub messages is set long to improve reliability in potentially "cold" cloud environments.
+However, this may be impractical for local runs or development as the tests may be very slow to fail.
+You can override this by setting `PUBSUB_DEFAULT_PULL_TIMEOUT` in the test environment to a smaller value such as `10` (seconds), since a local PubSub emulator or "warmed up" cloud environment should not need such a long wait for messages.